microsoft/language-server-protocol/_specifications/lsp/3.17/specification.md

 }
 ```

 A request that got canceled still needs to return from the server and send a response back.
 It can not be left open / hanging.
-This is in line with the JSON RPC protocol that requires that every request sends a response back.
+This is in line with the JSON-RPC protocol that requires that every request sends a response back.
 In addition it allows for returning partial results on cancel.
 If the request returns an error response on cancellation it is advised to set the error code to `ErrorCodes.RequestCancelled`.

 #### <a href="#progress" name="progress" class="anchor"> Progress Support (:arrow_right: :arrow_left:)</a>